Are you interested in facts about Spain? Then, you came to the right place.

 Watch here a documentary about the change from ‘peseta’ to ‘euro’.

-Spain is the fifth most populated country in the EU, according to Eurostat, with a population of 47 million people.
+Spain is the fourth most populated country in the EU, according to Eurostat, with a population of around 47 million people.

-Additionally, Germany, with around 83 million people, is the most populated country in the EU.
-Then France, United Kingdom and Italy, are second, third and fourth, respectively.
+Additionally, Germany, with approximately 83 million people, is the most populated country in the EU.
+Then France and Italy, are second and third, respectively.

 Spain is the second largest country in the EU with almost 506,000 square kilometers, as stated by Eurostat.